-Prince Harry to attend crisis talks with the Queen
+Prince Harry to attend crisis talks with the queen

 Commonwealth role

 One compromise could be a Commonwealth role.
 The head of the civil service, Sir Mark Sedwill, is understood to have been exploring the potential of such a role.
-Harry is president, and Meghan vice-president, of the Queen’s Commonwealth Trust.
-Canada – which appears to be the couple’s preferred base – is also a realm, with the Queen as head of state.
+Harry is president, and Ms Markle vice-president, of the Queen’s Commonwealth Trust.
+Canada – which appears to be the couple’s preferred base – is also a realm, with the queen as head of state.

 If the family fails to keep the couple onside, they run the risk of a no-holds-barred interview, according to ITV’s Tom Bradby, who is considered a friend of the couple.